 Can the city of Brotherly Love also be the city for people who love stargazing?
 Yes, it turns out!

-Philadelphia might not seem like a stargazing destination, but among the cities we’ve created stargazing guides for, it has some of the best in-city stargazing options we’ve found.
+Philadelphia might not seem like a stargazing destination, but among the cities I’ve created stargazing guides for, it has some of the best in-city stargazing options I’ve found.
 There are also great stargazing spots and observatories – operated by many of Pennsylvania’s great colleges and universities – close enough to reach from Philly, but far enough from light pollution.

 The Best Spots for Stargazing in Philadelphia